Preparing for the Collapse of the Petrodollar System

 Preparing for the Collapse of the Petrodollar System, Part 1

-Over the last several weeks, there have been many news headlines containing the words "Iran" and "nuclear capability."
+Recently, there have been many news headlines containing the words “Iran”, “nuclear capability”, “Syria“, and “Islamic State“.
 If you listen closely, you can almost hear the drumbeats of a fresh war in the Middle East.

 As an economist, I have been trained to view the world through the lens of incentives.
 (I am a "bottom line" kind of guy.)
 And just as every action is motivated by an underlying incentive, every decision has a related consequence.